 If you have deployed a QR Code marketing campaign in the USA and a news media agency has taken a clear photograph of the campaign material with the QR Code and published an online article, then anyone from around the world can scan the QR Code.
 This means that if your brand is used to getting significant coverage from the media, then scans can come from around the globe if the QR Code is published online.

 What to do to get accurate location analytics?

-To track the location of the users scanning your QR Code accurately, we recommend using the GPS analytics feature which can be turned on for your QR Codes.
+To track the location of the users scanning your QR Code accurately, we recommend using the GPS analytics feature, which can be turned on for your QR Codes.
 With GPS analytics turned on, the exact GPS location coordinates of the person scanning the QR Code are determined.
-You can analyze the source of location being fetched by assessing the “Location Source” column in the CSV file obtained upon exporting the analytics data.
+You can analyze the source of the location being fetched by assessing the “Location Source” column in the CSV file obtained upon exporting the analytics data.